rbalykov/cdmx/README.md

 - sudo systemctl disable hciuart
 - sudo raspi-config, turn login shell off, serial hardware on
 - edit /boot/config.txt, make sure it has "enable_uart=1" and "dtoverlay=pi3-miniuart-bt"
-- use /dev/ttyAMA0, it's compiant with DMX
+- use /dev/ttyAMA0, it's compliant with DMX

 Kernel headers on RPi3:
 - sudo apt install raspberrypi-kernel-headers - it should be fine